-We are now beginning to re-open our various centers and bring many of our employees back to the physical workspace, with enhanced safety measures and protocols in place to protect all staff and participants.
+We are now beginning to re-open our various centers and bring many of our employees, and some program participants, back to our sites – with enhanced safety measures and protocols in place to protect all staff and participants.
 We are conducting temperature checks at all sites, requiring facial coverings, encouraging social distancing and screening for potential COVID infections on a daily basis, among other measures.

 Our ongoing efforts include: